10 Things That’ll Make Your Kids Love Learning This School Year

 They’re not just plain or cutesy, girls-only styles anymore, either.
 Pencil cases are super cool, necessary, and run the spectrum from mega masculine to gender-neutral to fearlessly feminine.
 They’re also a great way to get kids excited about all the stuff they have to store to get through a day at school, like erasers, calculators, glue sticks, safety scissors, and you guessed it—pencils.
 Brands like Yoobi are making intergalactic-themed pencil cases that won’t get lost, either, because they clip right into three-ring binders.

 Highlight some fun

 If your child is at book report-age or beyond, there is a good chance they need highlighters.
-First, check out some healthy ways to help them excel in school.
-Then get them excited to highlight important facts, passages, and definitions with these fun popsicle highlighters from Staples stores that are cheap, cheerful, and will remind them of their long-lost summer all year long.
+Get them excited to highlight important facts, passages, and definitions with these fun popsicle highlighters from Staples stores that are cheap, cheerful, and will remind them of their long-lost summer all year long.
 Older kids will get a kick out of these retractable pen-style highlighters, too.